 The head of the Department of Cinema said that he has proposed a discussion between the Ministry of Culture, Sports and Tourism and the Ministry of Information and Communications to clearly define the responsibility for managing content on cyberspace because the Ministry of Culture, Sports and Tourism only manages films.

-When asked about the difficulties of the management agency when monitoring film content on the Internet today in the form of post-audit, often handling situations on a case-by-case basis, Mr. Vi Kien Thanh said that there are many difficulties related to films when the Department of Cinema does not have the technical equipment and infrastructure to manage.
+When asked about the difficulties of the management agency when monitoring film content on the internet in the form of post-audit, often handling situations on a case-by-case basis, Mr. Vi Kien Thanh said that there are many difficulties related to films when the Department of Cinema does not have the technical equipment and infrastructure to manage.
 In addition, the Department has only added 1 staff to monitor this.
 "There are still inadequacies between the wishes of the management agency and reality, it is not simple," he said.

 1. The entities permitted to disseminate films on cyberspace are enterprises, public service units, and organizations that carry out film dissemination activities according to the provisions of this law and other relevant legal provisions.